fabnicol/RMercury/README.md

 ## Running the test executable

 If all goes well, an executable named `test0` will be created by the Mercury compiler (`mmc`) at the root of the directory.
-Run it as
-follows:
+An Ubuntu 20.10 build is provided in the repository, which will be erased on a successful run of `make`.
+Run the executable as follows:

       LD_LIBRARY_PATH=/usr/lib/R/library/RInside/lib/  ./test0